 China accuses Chinalco rare earth unit of breaking pollution regulations

-BEIJING/SHANGHAI, Sept 24 (Reuters) - A rare earth subsidiary of state-run Aluminium Corp of China (Chinalco) in the southwestern region of Guangxi has repeatedly violated pollution rules and contaminated nearby land, the environment ministry said following an inspection of the firm.
+BEIJING/SHANGHAI, Sept 24 (Reuters) - A rare earth subsidiary of state-run Aluminium Corp of China (Chinalco) in Guangxi has repeatedly violated pollution rules and contaminated land, the environment ministry said.

+Chinalco "sincerely accepted" all requests from the inspection team and will "resolutely rectify" the violations, it said in a statement.

+It has sent a working group to its Guangxi subsidiary to supervise the work, it said.

-Earlier this month, a central government environmental inspection team found that affiliates of the Chinalco subsidiary Guangxi Nonferrous Rare Earth Development Co Ltd failed to properly rectify violations and "seriously polluted the surrounding environment", according to a statement from the Ministry of Ecology and Environment (MEE) published late on Wednesday.
+This month, a government environmental inspection team found affiliates of Chinalco subsidiary Guangxi Nonferrous Rare Earth Development Co Ltd had failed to properly rectify violations.

+The firms had "seriously polluted the surrounding environment", the Ministry of Ecology and Environment (MEE) said in a statement published on Wednesday.

-Guangxi Nonferrous was previously punished for environmental violations in 2018 along with Chinalco's subsidiary in northwestern China. https://reut.rs/33XBPt9
+Guangxi Nonferrous was previously punished for environmental violations in 2018 along with a Chinalco subsidiary in northwestern China. https://reut.rs/33XBPt9

-The MEE statement on Wednesday said some mining projects run by Guangxi Nonferrous' units exceeded their approved limits and built outdated and illegal production facilities.
+The MEE statement said some mining projects run by Guangxi Nonferrous' units exceeded their approved limits and built outdated and illegal production facilities.

 "The inspection found ... obvious problems of legal violations, chaotic environmental management and relatively large environmental risks at the Guangxi rare earth company," it said.

-By Sept.
-20, environmental inspectors had handled 6,047 complaints, issued 46.7 million yuan ($6.85 million) in fines and detained 30 people during this round of audits, the environment ministry said on Tuesday.
+As of Sept.
+20, environmental inspectors had handled 6,047 complaints, issued 46.7 million yuan ($6.85 million) in fines and detained 30 people during this round of audits, the environment ministry said.

 ($1 = 6.8195 yuan)